Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 980M should be a lot faster than the Radeon HD 3690/3830 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 980M will be 383% quicker than the Radeon HD 3690/3830 overall, because of its higher bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison